 The story so far:

 Konik ponies were introduced to graze the area and the impacts of their grazing are being carefully monitored.
-The ponies themselves are thriving and our herd has expanded to 33.
-Data from the GPS tracking collars worn by some of the ponies is being gathered, and will need extensive analysis when it is all finally downloaded.
+The ponies themselves are thriving and our herd has expanded to 38, with seven new additions in 2017.
+Data from the GPS tracking collars worn by some of the ponies is being gathered, and analysis of the results to date is under way – it will still be a while before we are able to fully interpret all the information we have collated.

 The height and density of rushes is also being measured in quadrats spread across the project area, to compare the different management regimes.
-These include mown one year and grazed, mown two years and grazed, just grazed, just mown, neither mown nor grazed, including control areas.
+These included mown one year and grazed, mown two years and grazed, just grazed, just mown, neither mown nor grazed, including control areas.
 Combining grazing with topping seems to be the most effective way to manage the rushes; the results so far are very encouraging.
-The annual cutting of the soft rush (Juncus effusus) has been done on Mosstown Marsh; this is the third and final cut of the project.
+The final cut of the project has taken place and from here on we’re relying on grazing to maintain the sward.

 We’re also using our quadcopter drone to monitor the changes through fixed point and transect photography; the information that we can get by this method is quite remarkable and is already being used to inform day-to-day management of the reserve.

-Hundreds of lapwing and curlew are using the marsh now as the breeding season comes to a close and the flocks build up for winter, and snipe numbers are also on the increase.
+Hundreds of lapwing and curlew are using the marsh through the winter months, and snipe numbers are also improving.
+2017 saw an increase in breeding snipe, with at least four pairs on the Marsh.

 In Scotland, Magnificent Meadows is being delivered with support from Scottish Natural Heritage.